madhavmehndiratta/blog/_posts/2020-04-15-traverxec-hackthebox-walkthrough.md

 Nmap done: 1 IP address (1 host up) scanned in 38.14 seconds
 ```

-We see that the port 80 is open an it is running <i>nostromo 1.9.6</i>.
-Looking at the port 80, we have a static website with nothing useful.
+We see that the port 80 is open and it is running <i>nostromo 1.9.6</i>.
+Looking at port 80, we have a static website with nothing useful.

 ## Initial Foothold:

-Now lets look on searchsploit if we have a vulnerable version of nostromo.
+Now let's look on searchsploit if we have a vulnerable version of nostromo.

 ```r
 m1m3@kali:~$ searchsploit nostromo